 The general principle for service charges for tenants is that they are set to recover the costs of the service they fund.
-However, increases in service charges should endeavour to be kept to the Consumer Price Index (CPI) plus 1.0% per annum limit as part of rent setting guidance.
+However, the government also limits increases in service charges to the Consumer Price Index (CPI) plus 1.0% per annum as part of rent setting guidance.
 The CPI for September 2020 was 0.5%, CPI plus 1.0% is therefore 1.5%.
 As a result general service charges within the HRA will increase by 1.5% with effect from 5 April 2021.